Squirrel and Hedgehog: Symbolism and historical representation

-Like in the case of Flower Hill, the weasels' depiction in Squirrel and Hedgehog is a prominent subject in the long-standing discussion in whether or not the series itself serves to propagate and enforce anti-American, anti-Western, and most especially in this case anti-Japanese sentiment amongst the youth of North Korea.
+Like Flower Hill, the weasels' depiction in Squirrel and Hedgehog is a prominent subject in the long-standing discussion of whether or not the series itself serves to propagate and enforce anti-American, anti-Western, and most especially in this case anti-Japanese sentiment amongst the youth of North Korea.

-The weasels has countless times been associated by viewers and critics of the series of intending to symbolize Japan, more specifically the Empire of Japan, attributed to the latter's extensive and brutal occupation and oppression of the Korean peninsula and its people from 1910 to 1945 until its liberation by the Allies in the concluding years of World War II.
+The weasels have been associated by viewers and critics of the series of intending to symbolize Japan, more specifically the Empire of Japan, attributed to the latter's extensive and brutal occupation and oppression of the Korean peninsula and its people from 1910 to 1945, until its liberation by the Allies in the concluding years of World War II.

-The most prominent correlations cited between the weasels and Imperial Japan is their imperialistic ambitions and militarism, the crimes committed against groups they perceive as inferior, that being the people of Flower Hill in the context of the show, as well as their subjugation and collaboration with native inhabitants of conquered territory, with the mice symbolizing those collaborationists in the series, more specifically Koreans who collaborated with Imperial Japan during Japanese rule.
-The symbolism of the Japanese being weasels can also be interpreted as hearkening back to stereotypes of the Japanese in media, with the weasels in the series and the common anti-Japanese and anti-imperialist stereotypes associated with the Japanese such as sharp, slanted, predatory eyes, razor sharp carnivorous teeth, and general cunning and predatory behavior, coinciding with their imperialistic and expansionist rhetoric.
+The most prominent correlations cited between the weasels and Imperial Japan are their imperialistic ambitions and militarism.
+This is reflected in the crimes that were committed against groups they perceived as inferior, that being the people of Flower Hill in the context of the show, as well as their subjugation of conquered territories and collaboration with native inhabitants.
+In the series, the mice symbolize these collaborators, more specifically Koreans who cooperated with imperial Japan during its rule.

+The depiction of the Japanese as weasels can also be interpreted as drawing on historical stereotypes.
+The weasels' sharp, slanted eyes and general cunning behaviour align with the common anti-Japanese and anti-imperialist imagery.

 Upon being made aware of these claims, SEK Studio would officially deny there being any real world parallels in the series, claiming that the antagonists of the series only served to represent imperialistic forces, rather than any political entity from the past or present.